 Builder’s Risk insurance for homeowners will give you protection for as little as 1% of the construction costs.
-A tiny price to pay for a huge amount of protection.
-You may have home insurance that you’re happy with, but is it enough for the risks that go with construction?
+A small price to pay for a huge amount of protection.
+You may have Home Insurance that you’re happy with, but is it enough for the risks that come with construction?
 Separate coverage is always worth considering.

-This one may seem obvious.
-But sometimes new owners don’t realize Homeowners Insurance only covers finished buildings.
-If your project has no lockable doors or windows, Builder’s Risk is the best way for everyone to protect their materials and temporary structures.
+This one may seem obvious, but sometimes new owners don’t realize Homeowner’s Insurance only covers finished buildings.
+If your building has no lockable doors or windows, Builder’s Risk is the best way to protect the project’s materials and temporary structures.

-For owners overseeing low-cost jobs, home insurance and the contractor’s coverage may seem like enough.
-Builder’s Risk can sound like unnecessary hassle.
-However, it could mean a 25-30% reduction in insurance costs, depending on circumstances.
-This is because it’s a temporary policy that covers only the structure and materials during the job.
+For home owners overseeing low-cost jobs, Home Insurance and Contractor’s Coverage may seem like enough and Builder’s Risk Insurance can sound like an unnecessary hassle.
+However, it could mean saving 25-30% in insurance costs, depending on circumstances.
+This is because it’s a temporary policy that covers only the structures and materials during the course of construction.

-Well-defined Builder’s Risk for homeowners means not paying to cover things like electronics, clothing or even inhabitants that may be absent.
+Well defined Builder’s Risk Insurance for homeowners means not paying to cover things like electronics, clothing, or inhabitants that may be absent.

-Your own Builder’s Risk policy protects against negligent work, too – letting you easily recoup losses caused by the contractor.
+Your own Builder’s Risk policy protects against negligent work too, helping you easily make up for finacial losses caused by the contractor.

 Some perils are more likely than others.
 Home insurance just can’t be tailored as easily as Builder’s Risk.
-It covers a much wider range of eventualities, giving you less to worry about.
+It covers a much wider range of possibilites, giving you less to worry about.

-Builder’s Risk insurance for homeowners is a safer option than relying on your personal policy.
+Builder’s Risk Insurance for homeowners is a safer option than relying on your personal policy.
 You can be sure to get the best and cheapest coverage by speaking to our professionals.
-We can help you design a policy that includes all of the factors relevant to you.
-Give Builder’s Risk a call at 887 960 0221.
+We can help you design a policy that includes all of the factors relevant to your project.
+Give Builder’s Risk a call at (855) 983 6095.